Broker Check

 Once you know the items in your estate and what they’re worth, you need to know whose name is on each item.

-The formal word for this is "titling."
-A given item will be titled either jointly or in an individual's name.[5]
+The formal word for this is “titling.”
+A given item will typically be titled either jointly or in an individual’s name.[4]

-Why is this important?
 First, it will guide some of the decisions about who should be awarded which assets.

 You can figure out how an asset (or liability) is titled most easily by looking at an account statement.

-Community or Separate Property?
+Is it Community or Separate Property?

-Texas, along with a handful of other states, is a Community Property state.
 In general, that means any assets (or liabilities) acquired during the marriage are owned equally by the spouses and subject to division in a divorce settlement.

-Read: What's Mine Is Ours: Community Property in Texas Divorce
+What’s Mine Is Ours: Community Property in Texas Divorce

 By this point, you’ve listed each asset (or liability), assessed its value, understood whose name is on it, and clarified whether it’s Community Property or Separate Property.

-Let's pause here to clarify that it isn't necessary to divide each and every item down the middle.
+In Texas, most couples divide their community assets 50/50.
+Let’s pause here to clarify that it isn’t necessary to divide each and every item down the middle.

 Think of your estate as a whole pie cut up in slices that represent each item on your Inventory.